 - BFTL overview is provided for ECEAP, Head Start and community preschool providers in August.
 The training is facilitated by David Matteson, a national literacy consultant.
-Three rounds of demonstrations and PLCs took place during the 2016-17 school year.
+The first round of demonstrations takes place in January.
 During the demonstration day, teachers are able to watch a modeled writing lesson and debrief.
-Future demonstration days and PLCs are planned for next year. - The early learning team partners with Snohomish County ECEAP and the district's elementary math facilitator to plan and coordinate professional learning for community preschool providers.
+Future demonstration days are scheduled for March. - The early learning team partners with Snohomish County ECEAP and the district's elementary math facilitator to plan and coordinate professional learning for community preschool providers.
 Snohomish County ECEAP is facilitating three full-day math professional learning sessions for ECEAP throughout the year. - The early learning team collaborates with the University of Washington Bothell to provide three math professional learning sessions for community preschool providers and EPS kindergarten teachers.
 These PreK-K Connection Event sessions are focusing on mathematizing read-alouds.
-The three sessions took place in December 2016, February and April 2017.
+The first session takes place in December 2016 with future sessions scheduled for February and April 2017.